binary10/Objects/notes.md

 * Classes should be open for extension but closed for modification.
 * Depend on abstractions.
 Do not depend on concrete classes.
 * Only talk to your friends.
-* Don’t call us, we’ll call you.
+* Donâ€™t call us, weâ€™ll call you.
 * A class should have only one reason to change.
 * Return and pass around objects (of a generic type), not raw data
 * Use a push model rather than a pull model -- push info to delegate so it can do its work